itsmoops/react-redux-firebase/README.md

 Log in to the [Firebase console](https://console.firebase.google.com) and create a new project if you don't already have one.

 #### Enable Authentication
-In the left nav of your database console, click "Authentication", and then click the "Set Up Sign-In Method" button.
+In the left nav of your database console, under Develop, click "Authentication", and then click the "Set Up Sign-In Method" button.
 This project requires that Email/Password is enabled.
 Enable any other auth providers you might want to use.

 #### Enable Realtime Database
-In the left nav of your database console, click "Database", and then click the "Get Started" button.
+In the left nav of your database console, under Develop, click "Database", and then click the "Get Started" button.
 The default rules require that a user be authenticated to read or write data.
 Info about security rules can be found [here](https://firebase.google.com/docs/database/security/quickstart?authuser=0).

 #### Enable Database Storage
-In the left nav of your database console, click "Storage", and then click the "Get Started" -> "Got It" buttons.
+In the left nav of your database console, under Develop, click "Storage", and then click the "Get Started" -> "Got It" buttons.
 This will enable your database to use file storage (can be used for profile pictures, etc.).

 #### Add Database Config to Project
-In the left nav of your database console, click "Overview", and then click the "Add Firebase to your web app" button.
+In the left nav of your database console, click "Project Overview", and then click the "Add Firebase to your web app" button.
 This should launch a modal with your database config options.

 You will want to copy the config object and place it in the `./src/firebase-config.js` file under the appropriate environment key.